Sai-Bhargav-08/DATA-DRIVEN-VEHICLE-CONTROL-USING-CAN-PROTOCOL/README.md

 > **🌡️ Engine Temperature Monitoring:** Utilizes the DS18B20 sensor to display real-time engine temperature on the dashboard LCD.
 >
-> **🪟 Window Control & Display:** Adjusts window levels (0–8) via dashboard switches, with status broadcasted over CAN.
+> **🪟 Window Glass Control & Display:** Adjusts window levels (0–8) via dashboard switches, with status broadcasted over CAN.
 Visual feedback provided through 8 active-low LEDs, a custom LCD icon, and a Tower Pro SG90 servo motor (0°–180°) controlled via PWM to reflect window position physically.
 >
 > **🔁 Direction Toggle**: Switch between Forward and Reverse modes using a dedicated dashboard switch, with direction status displayed on the LCD.
 >